How to Play

 What if the storyteller uses lists?

-If the storyteller makes regular use of lists to quickly say many potential wisps then the listeners may decide to void the story.
-The storyteller loses 2 points and the turn ends.
+If the Storyteller makes regular use of lists (to include many potential wisps) then the listeners may decide to void the story.
+The Storyteller loses 2 points and the turn ends.